stegmaierj/SpotDetectionAndColocalizationGUI/README.txt

  % Please refer to the documentation for more information about the software
  % as well as for installation instructions.
  %
- % If you use this application for your work, please cite the repository or
+ % If you use this application for your work, please cite the repository and one
- % the associated publication on single-molecule analysis.
+ % of the following publications:
+ %
+ % Bartschat, A.; Hübner, E.; Reischl, M.; Mikut, R. & Stegmaier, J.
+ % XPIWIT - An XML Pipeline Wrapper for the Insight Toolkit,
+ % Bioinformatics, 2016, 32, 315-317.
+ %
+ % Stegmaier, J.; Otte, J. C.; Kobitski, A.; Bartschat, A.; Garcia, A.; Nienhaus, G. U.; Strähle, U. & Mikut, R.
+ % Fast Segmentation of Stained Nuclei in Terabyte-Scale, Time Resolved 3D Microscopy Image Stacks,
+ % PLoS ONE, 2014, 9, e90036
  %
  %%